prithvi429/Climate-Resiliency-for-Agricultural-Production/README.md

 ```

 ## License
-See LICENSE file for details.
+See LICENSE file for details